nstuyvesant/baldr/README.md

 3. Type `brew services start postgresql` to start PostgreSQL (if not already running)

-4. Type `git clone https://github.com/nstuyvesant/baldr.git` to clone the project
+4. From your main development directory (I use ~/dev), type `git clone https://github.com/nstuyvesant/baldr.git` to clone the project

 5. Type `cd baldr && npm install` to connect to the directory and install NodeJS dependencies